 Fun fact: Mister-01 operates a pizza school out of its Wynwood location.
 So if you want to learn how to make your own pizzas at home, consider signing up.
 Each class runs for about three hours and includes a complimentary chef’s hat and apron.
 Prices range depending on the number of people in your party.

 Mister-01 has multiple locations throughout Miami.
 To find the one nearest you, visit the official website.
 A Coconut Grove location is scheduled to open later this year in Coco Walk.

 The small pizza section here is easy to overlook, but it shouldn’t be.
-The three current offerings—soppressata, clam, and truffle—are each hefty and satisfying.
+The three current offerings—duck, Diavolo, and white pizza—are each hefty and satisfying.
 As tempting as it may be to eat an entire pizza yourself, these pies are best shared so you can enjoy the rest of the menu.
 Don’t let the simple descriptions fool you: Nave’s pizzas pack a punch.
 Be on the lookout for rotating specials, too.

 Navé is located at 3540 Main Highway, Coconut Grove, FL 33133.
 Make a reservation online or call the restaurant at 786-615-3747.

 You’ve probably heard about Old Greg’s Pizza on social media.
 The pandemic pop-up was all the rage for its square Detroit-style(ish) pizzas that would only be announced through Instagram and other online avenues.